adigie/matter-dissector/README.md

 ## Installation
-The current version of the Matter Wireshark plugin only runs on linux and requires Wireshark 3.6 or later.
-This version is offered as a standard package on Ubuntu 18 and gLinux.
-For older versions of Ubuntu, please see Upgrading Wireshark on Ubuntu below.
+The current version of the Matter Wireshark plugin only runs on linux and requires Wireshark 4.4 or later.

 Installing the Wireshark plugin is as simple as copying the shared library file into your local plugins directory:

-    mkdir -p ${HOME}/.local/lib/wireshark/plugins/3.6/epan
+    mkdir -p ${HOME}/.local/lib/wireshark/plugins/4.4/epan
-    cp matter-dissector.so ${HOME}.local/lib/wireshark/plugins/3.6/epan
+    cp matter-dissector.so ${HOME}.local/lib/wireshark/plugins/4.4/epan
-    chmod 700 ${HOME}/.local/lib/wireshark/plugins/3.6/epan/matter-dissector.so
+    chmod 700 ${HOME}/.local/lib/wireshark/plugins/4.4/epan/matter-dissector.so

 ## Upgrading Wireshark on Ubuntu
 The Wireshark team maintains a PPA for Wireshark releases that have been back-ported to older Ubuntu distros: https://launchpad.net/~wireshark-dev/+archive/ubuntu/stable.